 Total No. of Possible Combinations= (No. of variations for element P)*(No. of variations for element Q)*(No. variations for element R)*..............................

-In layman's language, A/B testing is used to compare between two different versions of the website on various parameters whereas multivariate testing is more refined level of A/B testing with the testing of each different sections and their elements in all different possible combinations in the same website version.
+As stated above, A/B testing is used to compare between two different versions of the website on various parameters, whereas multivariate testing is more refined level of A/B testing with the testing of each different sections and their elements in all different possible combinations in the same website version.